Frequently asked question

 When multi-factor authentication (MFA) is enforced on the user account, connections to Snowflake in ArcGIS Data Pipelines will stop functioning.

-In the ArcGIS Online update planned for Q2 2025, Esri will introduce support for Snowflake’s key-pair authentication, offering an alternative to basic authentication (username and password).
+In the ArcGIS Online update planned for Q2 2025, Esri will introduce support for Snowflake’s key-pair authentication, offering an alternative to user authentication (username and password).
+Users will be able to update their existing data store items in ArcGIS Online to switch from using user authentication to key-pair authentication, easing the transition.

 This article will be updated as soon as new information is available.